mainmatter/ember-simple-auth/README.md

   routeAfterLogin: ...  // route to redirect the user to after successfully logging in - defaults to 'index'
   routeAfterLogout: ... // route to redirect the user to after logging out - defaults to 'index'
   loginRoute: ...       // route to redirect the user to when login is required - defaults to 'login'
-  serverTokenRoute: ... // the server endpoint used to acquire the access token - defaults to '/token'
+  serverTokenRoute: ... // the server endpoint used to obtain the access token - defaults to '/token'
   autoRefreshToken: ... // enable/disable automatic token refreshing (if the server supports it) - defaults to true });
 ```